xianzhi-wu/UTwente-TCS-M2-Project/README.md

 Once there are at least two players in the queue, a game session will commence.

 To move the balls, you'll use the 'MOVE~[number]' command, where [number] corresponds to the row or column containing the balls you want to move.

+You can use 'HINT' to receive a hint for making next move.

 Wire protocols such as HELLO, LOGIN, QUEUE, and MOVE are use to establish communication and interact with the game server.